dividebysandwich/LightningView/README.md

 * RAW file support for popular cameras
 * Browsing through the current directory with arrow keys
 * Pan/Zoom with the mouse
-* Basic file operations such as deletion (planned)
+* Basic file operations such as deletion
 * Quick way to start the default image editor (planned)

+## Non-goals:

+* Any form of image modification
+* File format conversion
+* Plugin system

 ## Command Line Parameters: